Wegovy Side Effects (And How To Manage Them)

 Wegovy side effects overview

-Wegovy, which contains the active ingredient semaglutide, is an injectable medication primarily used for weight loss.
-It works by mimicking the GLP-1 hormone, helping to regulate appetite and slow gastric emptying.
-While Wegovy can be highly effective for weight loss, it’s essential to be aware of its potential side effects, interactions, and management strategies.
+Wegovy (semaglutide) is an injectable medication used to support weight loss.
+It works by mimicking the GLP-1 hormone, which helps regulate appetite and slow digestion, making it easier to feel full on smaller portions.
+While Wegovy can be highly effective, it’s important to understand its potential side effects¹, possible interactions, and how to manage them safely.

 Common side effects of Wegovy

-• Hypoglycaemia.
-Events of low blood sugar may be increased in patients taking blood sugar lowering medications alongside Wegovy.
-Ensure blood sugar monitoring is increased to identify this.
+Events of low blood sugar may be increased in patients taking blood sugar lowering medications alongside Wegovy.² Ensure blood sugar monitoring is increased to identify this.

 Less common side effects of Wegovy

 Some users may experience headaches.
-Staying well-hydrated, using over-the-counter pain relievers like paracetamol or ibuprofen, and ensuring adequate rest can help manage this side effect.
+Staying well-hydrated, using over-the-counter pain relievers like paracetamol or ibuprofen (if suitable for you), and ensuring adequate rest can help manage this side effect.

 Rare side effects of Wegovy

-• Allergic reactions.
-Rarely, some people might experience an allergic reaction to Wegovy.
-Symptoms can include itching, rash, difficulty breathing, and swelling of the face, lips, or tongue.
+Rarely, some people might experience an allergic reaction to Wegovy.¹ Symptoms can include itching, rash, difficulty breathing, and swelling of the face, lips, or tongue.
 Seek medical attention immediately if you experience these symptoms.
 Treatment typically involves antihistamines and corticosteroids, and severe cases may require emergency intervention.

 Wegovy side effects with unknown incidence